 “How can I become a product manager?” is a question I hear over and over again.
 Whether you’re a college student who dreams of being the next Steve Jobs or you’re a software engineer who wants to influence what your company builds, making the transition to product management is a difficult one for most aspiring product managers.

-You can improve your chances of becoming a product manager with these suggestions.
+You can improve your chances of getting your first job as a product manager with these suggestions.

 Gandhi said, “Be the change you wish to see in the world.”
 It’s often used in the context of acts of service intended to foster peace, inspiration, and inclusion around the world.
 If you’re struggling to get hired as a product manager, this is also relevant for you!